c12i/bunge-bits/ytdlp_bindings/README.md

 Rust bindings for [`yt-dlp`](https://github.com/yt-dlp/yt-dlp), a YouTube video and audio downloader.

-## Features
+# Features

-- Download videos and playlists from YouTube and other supported platforms
-- Download audio from YouTube or other supported platforms
-- Download and process subtitles
-- Vendored yt-dlp binary (optional)
-- Video/Audio and VTT processing capabilities via the following cargo features which are all enabled by default:
+The following features are enabled by default:

-  - `audio-processing`
-  - `video-processing`
-  - `vtt-processing`
+- `yt-dlp-vendored`: When enabled, the crate will use a vendored version of yt-dlp.
+  When disabled, you need to provide the path to the yt-dlp binary when creating an instance of YtDlp.
+- `audio-processing`: Adds downloaded audio processing capabilities to YtDlp via vendored ffmpeg (v7\*)
+- `video-processing`: Adds downloaded video processing capabilities to YtDlp also via vendored ffmpeg (v7\*)
+- `vtt-processing`: Adds downloaded VTT file processing capabilities to YtDlp

 ## Installation